 Learn the ways of the opera with this two-week online camp.
 Join Sarasota Opera singers and instructors as they teach engaging classes over YouTube and Zoom.
 Instruction includes singing, acting, makeup, props and more.
 Lessons take place 10 a.m.-2 p.m.
 Monday-Friday, June 8-19.
 Ages 8-18 can participate and all skills levels are welcomed.
 No audition required.
 Tuition is $25 for two weeks.
 Registration deadline is Monday, May 25.
 Register here.

 Florida Studio Theatre is offering online summer camps this year for ages 4-17.
 Classes include acting, playwriting, improvisation and more.
-Camps are broken into sessions from June to August, ranging from $100 to $200 per session.
+Camps are broken into sessions by age from June 1 to August 7, ranging from $100 to $200 per session.
 Camps include Children's Little Theater, Children's Performing Arts Camp and Teen Performing Arts Camp.
+Scholarships will be offered to children of front-line and essential workers as a result of the COVID-19 pandemic.
 For registration and more info, click here.

-Weekly art camps will be offered in-person at Art Center Sarasota this summer.
-Kids ages 6-15 can participate in projects involving painting and drawing, sculpture, collage and photography.
-Choose from the Creative Kids or Emerging Artists camp, which run from Monday, June 29, to Friday, Aug.
-7. Cost is $210 per week for Art Center members and $260 per week for non-members.
+Weekly art camps will be offered online by Art Center Sarasota this summer.
+Kids ages 6-18 can participate in projects involving painting and drawing, sculpture, collage and photography, all from home.
+Choose from the Creative Kids, Emerging Artists or Teen camps, which run from June 29 to August 7.
 Register here.
-Located at 707 N. Tamiami Trail, Sarasota.

 If you are not into the art scene, Sarasota's Nathan Benderson Park has planned 10 weeks of water sports, archery and sailing camps for kiddos.
 Perfect for the outdoor explorer, this program is split between half and full days, for ages 6-14.
 Learn about kayaking, canoeing, rowing, fishing and more at this fun-filled camp.
 Register for weekly camps from June 1 to August 7.
 Cost is $150 for the half-day camp and $275 for the full-day camp.
 Register here.
 Located at 5851 Nathan Benderson Circle, Sarasota.

 The Out-Of-Door Academy usually holds sports and academic camps in-person, but has transitioned to an online platform.
-Register for fun STEM or Lego master classes, where grades K-5 learn will learn about science, technology and engineering, while building cool lego projects.
-This four-week camp includes virtual lessons with ODA teachers, and several hands-on activities you can do at home.
-Camps run from June 2 to July 30.
+Register for fun STEM, Lego building or robotics classes, where grades K-5 and 6-8 will learn about science, technology and engineering, while building cool projects.
+Camps run from June 2-July 30 and include virtual lessons from ODA teachers and hands-on activities to do at home.
 Register here by Monday, June 1.

 The Kids Golf Academy at Laurel Oak Country Club is offering week-long summer camps for ages 5-14.
 Choose from morning or day-long camps running from Monday, June 1 to Friday, August 7.
 Kids will learn the fundamentals of golf from trained coaches and have fun in a positive, outdoor environment.
 Register here.
 Located at 2700 Gary Player Blvd, Sarasota.